paularmstrong/onerepo/docs/src/content/docs/api/namespaces/git.md

 getModifiedFiles(modified?, options?): Promise<string[]>
 ```

 Get a map of the currently modified files based on their status.
 If `from` and `through` are not provided, this will current merge-base determination to best get the change to the working tree using `git diff` and `git diff-tree`.
+Modified files include files that were added, copied, modified, renamed, and deleted.

 ```ts
 const changesSinceMergeBase = await git.getModifiedFiles();